jepsen-io/maelstrom/doc/services.md

 ## seq-kv

 A sequentially consistent key-value store.
+Just like `lin-kv`, but with relaxed consistency.

 All operations appear to take place in a total order.
 Each client observes a strictly monotonic order of operations.
 However, clients may interact with past states of the key-value store, provided that interaction does not violate these ordering constraints.

 This is *more* than simply stale reads: update operations may interact with past states, so long as doing so would not violate the total-order constraints.